Tuam babies: 'More must be known' about Galway burials

 Nearly 800 children died at a mother and baby home in Tuam in the county between 1925 and 1961.

-Significant quantities of human remains were subsequently found at the site, some in a septic tank.
+Significant quantities of human remains were subsequently found at the site, in the vicinity of a septic tank.

 In its latest report the inquiry has encouraged people in the surrounding area to come forward.